Snowflake’s Cloud Data Warehouse — What I Learned and Why I’m Rethinking the Data Warehouse

 You Have to Consider the Cloud

 Hang on a minute — it’s no small task to research and conduct a comprehensive assessment of all the data warehouse options out there.
 Where do you start?
-How do you select a solution that can outpace the existing Hive solution or other traditional data warehousing solutions based on performance, scalability, elasticity, flexibility and affordability?
+How do you select a solution that can outpace the existing platform or other traditional data warehousing solutions based on performance, scalability, elasticity, flexibility and affordability?

 A key factor driving the evolution of modern data warehousing is the cloud.
 The cloud creates access to: